Statics

 🟦 12.1 What is fluid statics?

-In Statics, we wish to investigate the structure (or container or tank) that holds the fluid.
+In Statics, we wish to investigate the structure (the container or the tank) that holds the fluid.
 For instance, we may want to determine whether or not a drinking glass is strong enough to contain the fluid pressure generated by the contents.
 Before we can tackle that sort of problem, we first need to calculate the load the fluid imposes on the submerged surface/s.
-We aren't studying the fluid itself -- just its effect on the solid bodies around it.

 Fluids and their quest for a low energy state